 So, by way of necessary explanation, let me tell you that sometimes the crevasse danger is lower in the winter, because massive amounts of snow might partially fill in some of the smaller crevasses/funhouses.
 However, the snowpack is lower than usually there, too, with the unfortunate consequence that the crevasses in this middle section were not only not filled in, but covered with a mean little snowy ice crust.
 That said:

 So we were walking along an enormous Funhouse.
 I was leading, still following the GPS track, which was an obvious mistake, since we were entering the icebox area and would need to start navigating the crevasses, but I hadn’t realized we’d already passed Ingraham Flats and were heading into this famously spicy section yet.
-I said, “They’re like coming face to face with a bear.
-It could eat you, but it probably won’t.”
+I said, “They’re like a sleeping bear.
+It could wake up and eat you, but it probably won’t.”
 And mere moments later, I punched through the crust covering a crevasse I didn’t see and, just like that, was dangling above an opening in the glacier that started white, turned to blue, and eventually black.
 I had apparently gotten bottlenecked at the top, where the walls were narrowed, and was tenuously suspended by my shoulders in the snow.
 I yelled to Dan to self arrest, as if that somehow hadn’t crossed his mind after I had disappeared into the glacier, and once he told me he was secure, I kicked my front points into the wall of the sleeping bear that had thought about eating me, but didn’t, and climbed out.

 Yeah, it was fucking terrifying.
 I had looked down, and after the loose snow had finished falling away, there was absolutely nothing beneath me.
 It was so deep, it was improbable, right, because theoretically, there’s a mountain underneath there somewhere.
 I felt pretty dumb, being the crevasshole and everything, but there it was.
 And that’s why we were roped up, and that’s why you take crevasse rescue and glacier travel courses, etc, so that if something like this happens, you’re protected and you know what to do.
 After that whole to-do, we had to cross my nemesis somewhere, and found the spot where it’s most narrow to jump over it.
 It took some doing to work myself up to do it, but I did. and my body was just coursing with adrenaline.
 I’d pay for that later.